9 Reasons Why the Beach is Healthy

-- Salt water: there is nothing more therapeutic for your joints and muscles than a soak in salt water.
+- Swim and skin.
+There’s nothing more therapeutic for your joints and muscles than a soak in salt water.
 The ocean heals little nicks, cuts and scrapes and if you take a minute to exfoliate with a little sand, you’re skin will be grateful for days.
-(Just remember to reapply sunscreen after time in the salt water and sand – it can eat away your suntan lotion).
+(Just remember to reapply sunscreen after time in the salt water and sand.)

-- Unplugged.
-Honestly my colleagues in my office would never believe me, but I really love it that the beach is entirely destructive to technology.
-It feels good to organize myself to be without my computer, phone and tablet for a few hours.
+- Tech detox.
+Honestly my colleagues in my office would never believe me, but I really do love it that the beach is entirely destructive to technology.
+It feels good to relax without a computer, phone and tablet for a few hours.
 Some of my most creative moments have come when I’m undistracted and left alone with uninterrupted thoughts.
 I’m able to focus entirely in the moment without worrying that a ding, blip or ring will pull me from my escape.
+Save your money, don’t go buying protective cases.

-- Humanity.
-There is a lack of humanity in many aspects of my daily life.
-I’m usually racing about with all of New York racing about around me.
-There is no patience, solitude or connecting over the truly important things in life.
+- Enjoy your company.
+There’s something to be said about leaving everything behind and truly being present to enjoy your surroundings, including the people in it!
+It’s easy to get caught up in your normal daily routine.
+An NYC street bustling with people can actually be lonely when everyone is walking with headphones and a one track mind about getting somewhere on time.
 At the beach I find people pull out more civility.
 Families connect.
 Friends play.
-Lovers relate and there is a different community for the day – one made up of people who are all out for a nice time.
+Lovers relate and there’s a different community for the day – one made up of people who are all out for a nice time.
 It is noticeable to me when I am on vacation or at a local beach for the day.
-I look forward to that.